yorgsite/y-src-pack/README.md

 # y-src-pack

-A js ressources bundler for web, nodejs and webpack
+A js ressources bundler for web, nodejs and webpack.

+Bundle any ressource file an application may require an exploit them syncronously via an API.

 Install :